The Sneaky Ways Grocery Stores Hijack Your Brain

 Look down.
 You already have more in there than you planned!

 Fun fact: grocery carts have nearly doubled in size over the decades.
 Not because you needed more space.
 But because when your cart feels empty, you feel compelled to fill it.
-A tiny cart looks full fast, which makes you stop.
-A giant cart looks hollow and sad, and your brain says, Keep going.
+According to research in “The Unit Bias” (Rozin et al., Psychological Science, 2006), a tiny cart looks full fast, which makes you stop.

 Places like Costco take this to a gladiator level.
 Their carts are the size of compact cars.
 You could put a toddler in there next to a 32-pack of muffins and still have room left.
 (Actually, I have put toddlers in there.
 Along with muffins.
 It didn't end well.)

-Notice how bread, milk, and eggs—the only stuff you came for—are always in the back?
+Notice how bread, milk, and eggs (the only stuff you came for) are always in the back?
 That’s not poor planning.
 That’s diabolical design.

 They’re forcing you to march through ten aisles of temptation before you can get to what you need.
-It’s like putting the exit of a casino at the very back, past every blinking slot machine and neon sign.

 Just when you thought you’d mastered the art of maneuvering a grocery cart through these aisles, Kroger, and all their Kroger affiliates, throw in a new obstacle: the upsell kiosk.